INM-6/nnmt/docs/source/contributor_guide.rst

 **comprehensive docstrings** (see :ref:`documentation section <subsec docs>` for more details).

+If you make any well-thought-out decisions in the implementation of a tool, for example for optimization purposes, you need to **write comments** that clearly state the reasons for you to do so.
+Otherwise, someone else might come across your lines of code a few years later and change it, because it looked unnecessarily cumbersome at first sight, thereby destroying all your precious efforts.

 _Tools
 ******

-- the function doing the job is the underscored function; it gets all parameters as arguments directly
-- should be using parameter checks (decorators in utils)
+Tools with an underscore are where the job is done.
+Underscored tools should:

+- **get** all **parameters** needed for a calculation **directly as** **arguments**.
+- **perform the calculations**.
+- **assert** that all arguments have **valid values**.
+For example, they need
+- to check whether parameters that only should be positive are negative.
-- should raise warnings if valid parameter regime is left
+- **raise warnings if valid parameter regime is left**.
+For example if the assumptions made in the underlying theory are not fulfilled by the parameters.
-- should raise errors if return values are meaningless (negative rates)
+- **raise errors if return values are meaningless**.
+For example if negative rates would be returned.

 Wrappers
 ********

-- to make a tool usable with the convenience layer (aka models), it gets a wrapper function (without the underscore)
+To make an underscored tool compatible with the convience layer, a.k.a. models, it gets a wrapper withouth an underscore.
+The non underscored wrappers should:

+- **expect an ``nnmt.model`` as argument**.
-- the wrapper function checks all parameters and results available
+- **check** that all **parameters and results needed are stored in the model**.
-- the wrapper function invoces the _cache function
+- invoces the _cache function to **store the results**.

 .. _subsec models: